UK Covid cases up by more than half a million in last 7 days as infections soar

 This is an increase of 49.2 per cent in cases since last week, but a 4.4 per cent reduction in the number of deaths.

-The new variant, dubbed ‘Stealth Omicron’, is thought to be responsible for around 57 per cent of current cases in England.
+A new coronavirus variant, dubbed ‘Stealth Omicron’, is thought to be responsible for around 57 per cent of current cases in England.

 Stealth Omicron is a subvariant of the Omicron variant and scientists fear it to be more transmissable.